HOMEBLOGINQUIRYSEARCH

 Viruses cause viral diseases, which are infections.
 Viruses are tiny, infectious particles that can reproduce only inside the living cells of other organisms.
 Viruses cause many common conditions, such as colds, flu, warts, and chickenpox.
 They can also cause more severe diseases like HIV/AIDS, Ebola, and SARS.

-The spread of viruses happens in many ways.
+Viruses can be spread in many ways.
 They can be spread through the air, by contact with infected body fluids or Objects, or by insect bites.
-These can also contaminate food or water.
+They can also contaminate food or water.

 Some of the most common viral diseases are: